-Summer is the peak vacation time for most people and it’s no different with RVers or those looking for a road trip.
+Summer is the peak vacation time for most people, and it’s no different with RVers or those looking for a road trip.
 Summer brings gorgeous weather and a slew of activities to take part in.
-One of the most popular summer destinations for RVers is the country’s National Park system and that’s what we want to focus on today.
-Here are seven of the best National Parks for summer travel.
+One of the most popular summer destinations for RVers is the country’s National Park system, and that’s what we want to focus on today.
+Here are seven of the best National Parks for your summer adventures.

 Carlsbad Caverns National Park: New Mexico

-Carlsbad Caverns National Park is in a semiarid region that can get quite warm in the summer with daily highs around the mid to upper 90s, but it's always cool in the cave.
-The interior of Carlsbad Cavern is very table and hovers around a cool 56 degrees with the deeper sections holding around the low 60s.
-Summer also brings the highest bat populations to Carlsbad so you're sure to get a great show at dusk and dawn when the bats leave and return.
+Carlsbad Caverns National Park is in a semiarid region that can get quite warm in the summer with daily highs around the mid to upper 90s Fahrenheit, but it's always cool in the cave.
+The interior of Carlsbad Cavern is very table and hovers around a cool 56 degrees F with the deeper sections holding around the low 60s.
+Summer also brings the highest bat populations to Carlsbad, so you're sure to get a great show at dusk and dawn when the bats leave and return.

 Grand Teton National Park: Wyoming